-Non-tariff measures (NTMs) are requirements that countries apply to traded goods separate to ordinary customs tariffs.
-They can affect international trade by changing quantities traded, prices, or both.
+Non-tariff measures (NTMs) are requirements other than ordinary tariffs that can have an economic effect on international trade by influencing quantities traded, prices, or both.

-Goods exported by Australian agriculture and food producers must meet these NTM requirements for an importing country to accept them, such as health and safety certification or biosecurity compliance.
+Goods exported by Australian agriculture and food producers must meet these NTM requirements for an importing country to accept them.
+They typically include health and safety certification or biosecurity compliance measures.

 All countries that trade, including Australia, apply NTMs.
 These measures help facilitate and regulate international trade.